Rely on calming tips when caregiving gets stressful

 1. Plan ahead

 Come up with strategies so you’ll know what to do if a tough situation comes up.

 Deciding ahead of time “if X happens, I’ll do Y” helps you feel more in control and gives you confidence that you’ll be able to handle it.

 2. Focus on breathing

 When you feel anxious or upset, practice breathing in a slow and controlled manner – like square breathing.

 Physical activity stimulates endorphins and is a great stress reliever.
 Even a few minutes of getting your blood moving will do a world of good for your mood.

 Try this quick exercise technique next time you need a break.

 The longer you spend worrying about every possible outcome, the more time you’ll spend focused on negative thoughts.

 Instead of speculating endlessly, force yourself to take a break from worry, even for just 10 minutes, to break out of the negative rut.
-Or try turning your worry into something productive.

 5. Focus on the positives